kony/HelloWorld/README.md

-To get started, first click the Download Zip button to the right to download this tutorial's assets.
+To get started, first click the Download ZIP button to the right to download this tutorial's assets.

 HelloWorld Application